anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/proving_system_types.juvix.md

 !!! todo "instances : ordered input data structure"

     What does it mean for (the type of) instances to be ordered?
-    Is it really just the ordering on terms?
+    Is it really just the ordering on terms of the type as per `Ord`?

 !!! todo "witnesses : ordered input data structure"

     What does it mean for (the type of) witnesses to be ordered?
-    Is it really just the ordering on terms?
+    Is it really just the ordering on terms of the type as per `Ord`?

 A _proving system $PS$_ consists of a pair of algorithms, $(Prove, Verify)$: